Aphantasia: The rare brain condition that darkens the mind’s eye

 While some managed to live normal, even thriving, lives without visual memory, others found the condition distressing.
 As one subject told Zeman and his coauthors: “After the passing of my mother, I was extremely distraught in that I could not reminisce on the memories we had together.
 I can remember factually the things we did together, but never an image.
 After seven years, I hardly remember her.”

 Bainbridge is one such researcher.
-Her previous work has focused on perception and memory, both their underlying mechanics and how this content is stored.
-In her latest study, she and her co-authors aimed to not only tease out the distinctions between object and spatial memory but also deepen our understanding of aphantasia.
+Her work has focused on perception and memory—both their underlying mechanics and how this content is stored.
+In a 2021 study, she and her co-authors aimed to not only tease out the distinctions between object and spatial memory but also deepen our understanding of aphantasia.

 To do this, they invited 61 people with aphantasia and a group of controls to participate in their experiment.
 They showed each participant a photo of a room and then asked them to draw it in as much detail as possible.
 For one test, the participants were allowed to keep the photo for reference.
 For the next test, however, they had to draw the room from memory.
 Bainbridge and her coauthors then put the drawings online to be quantified by nearly 3,000 online assessors, who were asked to score both sets of test images for object and spatial details.